Wondering How to Dress If You're Over 50? Just Look to These Mature Fashion Icons With Impeccable Style

 Style Notes: Julia Roberts attends the 47th Annual Golden Globe Awards on January 20, 1990 at Beverly Hilton Hotel in Beverly Hills, California.

 No matter what stage of life you're in, I'm a big believer that you can wear whatever you want, whenever you want.
 There shouldn't be "rules" or "dos" and "don'ts" just because you're older or younger.
 Societal norms are shedding left, right and centre, and never before has it been cooler to age while staying true to yourself.
-Many of the most admired and most iconic women in the fashion industry haven't done a 180 on their favourite looks just because they've hit 40, 50, 60 or more.
+Many of the most admired and most iconic women in the fashion industry haven't done a complete 180 on their favourite looks just because they've hit 40, 50, 60 or more.

 The 36 Over 50 Fashion Icons Who Define Timeless Style